Tricked-dev/diplo/README.md

 # Installing

-You can download diplo from the [releases tab](https://github.com/Tricked-dev/diplo/releases) or install it using cargo install diplo
+You can download diplo from the [releases tab](https://github.com/Tricked-dev/diplo/releases) or install it using `cargo install diplo`

 After that you can run `diplo init` for a interactive setup.
 or use `diplo init -y` for a one command setup

 # Features

+## File watching

+Diplo can replace [Denon](https://github.com/denosaurs/denon) in terms of restarting on file change.
+To restart a script on save you just have to append `--watch` to `diplo run <script>`

 ## Easy dependencies